 Also, as the profession continually evolves, consider carefully if experience gained more than five years ago is still relevant.

 Yes.
 Up to 12 months' lecturing experience can count towards meeting the PER.
-The lecturing experience must be at a minimum level equivalent to the Fundamentals level of the ACCA Qualification and cover basic accounting, business studies and finance-related subjects.
+The lecturing experience must be at a minimum level equivalent to the Applied Skills exams of the ACCA Qualification and cover basic accounting, business studies and finance-related subjects.

 Yes.
 You can use experience gained at either a work placement or internship if the work experience was relevant and provided sufficient breadth and depth to contribute towards achieving performance objectives.
 This experience must also have been properly supervised by a qualified accountant.